 Please temporarily disable any popup blockers installed.
 Please contact the University ITS Help Desk for assistance.

 The 1098-T form will only display the last four digits of your social security number (SSN) or Individual Taxpayer Identification Number (ITIN).
-If the form is missing the last 4 digits of your SSN or ITIN, please complete a CWRU Form W-9S and submit it to the Registrar's Office.
+If the form is missing the last 4 digits of your SSN or ITIN, please securely submit your SSN/ITIN electronically using the Social Security/Tax Identification Number online form.

-Per Internal Revenue Services regulations, Case Western Reserve University is not required to complete a 1098-T Tax Form to non-resident alien students.
+Per Internal Revenue Service regulations, Case Western Reserve University is not required to complete a 1098-T Tax Form to non-resident alien students.
 However, the IRS does require the university to provide the tax form upon request by the student.
 To request a 1098-T form, please complete the Nonresident Alien 1098-T Request Form.